-Well, please do not declare India as dirtiest without a proper analysis.
-India has witnessed a rapid growth both in terms of development and population.
-We must not forget India is a country which has just 4% of world’s land and is housing more than 17% of world population as well as 25% cattle.
+Well, please do not declare India as dirtiest without proper analysis.
+India has witnessed rapid growth both in terms of development and population.
+We must not forget India is a country which has just 4% of the world’s land and is housing more than 17% of the world population as well as 25% cattle.

 Now coming to point, consider population is growing at ‘x’ percent every year.
 Due to rapid urbanization, more people from villages are coming to cities at ‘y’ rate.
 Any mathematics student can show the overall population growth rate for that city would not be (x+y), but it would be ((x+y+(0.01*xy)), as you know both x and y are significantly large in magnitude.

-The problem became further more serious due to shift in consumption pattern.
+The problem became further more serious due to shifting in consumption pattern.
 For example, you might have read that in the year 2000 if a man used a shirt 100 times before discarding it, now the shirt is worn on an average 64 times before discarding.
-This clearly indiactes an ever increasing generation of municipal solid waste.
+This clearly indicates an ever-increasing generation of municipal solid waste.

-Obviously, for any municipal board (or committee or whatever you name it), the first concern sould have been to provide adequate housing accommodation, civic facilities like educational institutions, hospitals, markets etc. in addition to roads, flyovers, railways, metros etc. In fact, they had been doing their jobs with sufficient speed and have delivered but their pace has been fast offset by exponential growth in population.
+Obviously, for any municipal board (or committee or whatever you name it), the first concern should have been to provide adequate housing accommodation, civic facilities like educational institutions, hospitals, markets, etc. in addition to roads, flyovers, railways, metros, etc. In fact, they had been doing their jobs with sufficient speed and have delivered but their pace has been fast offset by the exponential growth in population.
 Past few decades, India had been struggling with these big tasks of infrastructure development; as immediately after independence, we needed to develop at a fast pace.

-India is a country that loves to accept big challenges, and has proven track record of exceptional performance during past also.
-I am sure that NGOs, Government and private organizations, municipalities/civil bodies are working hard to achieve “swachh bharat” goals and very soon the world would praise India in its cleanliness and sanitation.
+India is a country that loves to accept big challenges and has a proven track record of exceptional performance during the past also.
+I am sure that NGOs, Government, and private organizations, municipalities/civil bodies are working hard to achieve “swachh bharat” goals and very soon the world would praise India in its cleanliness and sanitation.